For Pope Francis: A To-Do List on Women

 As for me right now, I plan to keep watching you.
 I get the sense you're willing to listen.
 You're accessible to ordinary Catholics, making impromptu phone calls to people who write to you I like that.

 So if you want to talk about any of this, Pope Francis, I'm here.
 Call me anytime.
 Unlike the nuns you tried to reach on New Year's Eve, I'm usually home.

 Cheers folks!
-I promised a colleague that I would reference their great spectacular cycling fesitival that careses, http://saanichcyclingfestival.ca using a good posting.
-If you are looking to find a cycling fesitival here in the general Quebec location, these individuals really are excellent.
+I promised a colleague that I would reference their great impressive craft company that careses, http://viveladifference.ca using a good posting.
+If you are looking to find a craft business here in the general Quebec location, these individuals really are excellent.

-Certainly, we need to say the outline regarding this charming post was offered via Martin over at vive la difference.
-They are absolutely a good craft businesses.
+Certainly, we need to say the outline regarding this charming post was offered via Chester over at All Star Limo & Van.
+They are absolutely a good limo services.
 I truly cherish a great pitch!